Keith Long

 On 29 April 2014, he was named as manager of Athlone Town.

 He could not prevent Athlone Town's relegation from the League of Ireland Premier Division and departed the club to become manager of Bohemians on 30 October 2014.
 On 30 August 2022, a day after a 3–1 home defeat to St Patrick's Athletic, he was sacked by Bohs without winning a major trophy during his 8 years at the club.

+On 29 March 2023, Long was appointed manager of League of Ireland First Division club Waterford, before being relieved of his duties on April 19 2025.